 The operations of the Group are materially affected by the macroeconomic conditions in Latvia, including, but not limited to, economic output, fiscal policy, consumer spending, inflation, unemployment rate, income levels and the overall economic certainty.
-In 2021, Latvian GDP grew by 4.7% year-on-year33, representing the largest growth in nine years.
-The 4.8% year-on-year increase in private consumption due to the easing of COVID-19 restrictions, an increase in the average wage and government support measures.
-34 Although the private consumption compared to 2019 is still low35 Group has managed to reach record-high numbers of new loan issuance and turnover in 2022.
-The government's support measures to mitigate the negative effects of Covid-19, which have been largely financed at the expense of increasing the general government deficit, have maintained positive growth in government consumption36.
-The Group expects loan origination volumes to grow; however, given the economic uncertainties created by inflation, war in the Ukraine and the COVID-19 pandemic estimates are inevitably bound to deviate significantly from the actual performance.
+In 2022, Latvian GDP grew by 2,2% year-on-year33, representing a decline from previous year due to geopolitical situation.
+The 8.1% year-on-year increase in private consumption due to the easing of COVID-19 restrictions, an increase in the average wage and inflation.34 Group has managed to reach record-high numbers of new loan issuance and turnover in 2022.
+The government's support measures to mitigate the negative effects of COVID-19 and war in the Ukraine, which have been largely financed at the expense of increasing the general government deficit, have maintained positive growth in government consumption35.
+The Group expects loan origination volumes to grow; however, given the economic uncertainties created by high inflation, war in the Ukraine estimates are inevitably bound to deviate significantly from the actual performance.
 The potential effects of changes in the macroeconomic situation are further discussed in Section 2.1 "Risks", "Risk factors relating to macroeconomic conditions".